 Metal can rust, corrode, and scale.
 Plastic is more resistant to corrosion than metal.
-Rollers that match the ratings of steel are now available in polymers such as engineered Nylon and HDPE.
+Rollers that match Conveyor Equipment Manufacturers Association (CEMA) ratings of steel are now available in polymers such as engineered Nylon and HDPE.
 These materials are resistant to corrosion from chemicals, salt, and moisture.
 Steel rollers can fall victim to several environmental factors including acid rain, saltwater, and salt-loaded spray from the snow-melting process.
 When exposed to moisture, nylon actually gains toughness while virtually eliminating the risk of premature failure due to surface corrosion.